cloudspannerecosystem/spanner-sqlalchemy-demo/README.md

 poetry run pytest
 ```

-## 5. Create the container image and deploy it to Cloud Run
+## 5. Create the container image and deploy to Cloud Run
 *Note: The following steps need environment variables which are set at Section 2.*

 Set an environment variable which are needed for the following steps.
+Please make sure that you have a docker image repo at Artifact Registry.
 ```shell
 export REPOSITORY_NAME=""
 ```